deepti-rg/Grocery-List-Manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+## Description

+This is a simple Groery list manager application.
+This app provides a functionality of adding the grocery items.
+After entering each item, the entered grocery list is shown below the entry text box.
+The user must enter more than one character in the text box otherwise an error is displayed.

+This application uses one main component in the app.component, a grocery component.
+A collection of tasks entered is kept and displayed using NgFor directive to iterate the tasks collection and dynamically create the HTML for displaying the tasks.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.